provanthumich/OpenID-Connect-PHP-um-panth/README.md

+Fork created to mitigate the unique difficulties found when using on Pantheon with UM OIDC.
+Solution uses cookies to set state instead of sessions (Pantheon sessions are unreliable for this use case)

 PHP OpenID Connect Basic Client
 ========================
 A simple library that allows an application to authenticate a user through the basic OpenID Connect flow.